-In aid out Date Due and the leastifultion NACH Fallow Incident Being Reported Procedure Institution Will Follow Depending on when reported (immediate vs. delayed report), the institution will provide complainant with access to: Medical care; Student financial aid counseling; Education to the community or community subgroup(s); Altering work arrangements for employees or student- employees; Safety planning; Providing campus safety escorts; Sexual Assault Providing transportation accommodations; Implementing contact limitations (no contact orders) between the parties; Academic support, extensions of deadlines, or other course/program-related adjustments; Trespass, Persona Non Grata (PNG); Class schedule modifications, withdrawals, or leaves of absence; Increased security and monitoring of certain areas of the campus; and Other actions deemed appropriate by the college or campus Title IX Coordinator.
-The college will provide a copy of the Sexual Misconduct Policy to the complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution;
+Incident Being Reported Procedure Institution Will Follow Depending on when reported (immediate vs. delayed report), the institution will provide complainant with access to: Medical care; Student financial aid counseling; Sexual Assault Education to the community or community subgroup(s); Altering work arrangements for employees or student- employees; Safety planning; Providing campus safety escorts; Providing transportation accommodations; Implementing contact limitations (no contact orders) between the parties; Academic support, extensions of deadlines, or other course/program-related adjustments;

-The college will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged, and the outcome of the hearing; The college will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
-The college will assess the immediate safety needs of the complainant.
-The college will assist the complainant with contacting local police if the complainant requests and the complainant provided with be provided with contact information for the local police department.
-Stalking The college will provide written information to the complainant for Protective Order.
-The college will provide written information to the complainant on how to preserve evidence.
-The college will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate.
-The college will provide a "No trespass" directive to the accused party if deemed appropriate.
-The college will assess the immediate safety needs of the complainant.
-Domestic Violence The college will assist the complainant with contacting local police if the complainant requests and the complainant provided with be provided with contact information for the local police department.
-The college will provide written information to the complainant for Protective Order.
-The college will provide written information to the complainant on how to preserve evidence.
-The college will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate.
+Trespass, Persona Non Grata (PNG); Class schedule modifications, withdrawals, or leaves of absence; Increased security and monitoring of certain areas of the campus; and Other actions deemed appropriate by the College or Campus Title IX Coordinator.
+Sexual 7 Ssuare Institution will provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution; Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged, and the outcome of the hearing; Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
+Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.
+Stalking Institution will provide written information to complainant for Protective Order.
+Institution will provide written information to complainant on how to preserve evidence.
+Institution will assess need to implement interim or long- term protective measures to protect the complainant, if appropriate.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate.
+Domestic Violence Institution will assess immediate safety needs of complainant.
+Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.
+Institution will provide written information to complainant for Protective Order.

-The college will provide a "No trespass" directive to the accused party if deemed appropriate.
-The college will assess the immediate safety needs of the complainant.
-The college will assist the complainant with contacting local police if the complainant requests and the complainant provided with be provided with contact information for the local police department.
-Dating Violence The college will provide written information to the complainant for Protective Order.
-The college will provide written information to the complainant on how to preserve evidence.
-The college will assess the need to implement interim or long-term protective measures to protect the complainant, if appropriate.
-The college will provide a "No trespass" directive to the accused party if deemed appropriate.
+Domestic Violence Institution will provide written information to complainant on how to preserve evidence.
+Institution will assess need to implement interim or long- term protective measures to protect the complainant, if appropriate.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate.
+Institution will assess immediate safety needs of complainant.
+Dating Violence Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.
+Institution will provide written information to complainant for Protective Order.
+Institution will provide written information to complainant on how to preserve evidence.
+Institution will assess need to implement interim or long- term protective measures to protect the complainant, if appropriate.
+Institution will provide a "No trespass" directive to accused party if deemed appropriate.